1953 Iranian coup d'état: Background

-Reza Shah attempted to attenuate the power of the colonial forces in Iran, and was successful to a large extent.
+Reza Shah largely succeeded in attenuating the power of the colonial forces in Iran.
 However, he also needed them to help modernize the country.
 He did so by balancing the influence of various colonial powers, including that of Britain and Germany.
 In the 1930s, Reza Shah tried to terminate the APOC concession that the Qajar dynasty had granted, but Iran was still weak and Britain would not allow it.
 The concession was renegotiated on terms again favorable to the British (although the D'Arcy Concession was softened).
 On 21 March 1935, Reza Shah changed the name of the country from Persia to Iran.
 The Anglo-Persian Oil Company was then renamed the Anglo-Iranian Oil Company (AIOC).

 In 1941, after the German invasion of the Soviet Union, British and Soviet forces invaded and occupied Iran, which was largely unopposed by the Iranian government and military.
 After World War II had broken out, Reza Shah had declared Iran's neutrality, and attempted to appease the British, Soviets and Germans, all of whom maintained a degree of influence in Iran.
 The primary reasons behind the Anglo-Soviet invasion was to remove German influence in Iran and secure control over Iran's oil fields and the Trans-Iranian Railway in order to deliver supplies to the USSR.
 Reza Shah was deposed and exiled by the British to South Africa, and his 22-year-old son Mohammad Reza Pahlavi was installed as the new Shah of Iran.
 Mohammad Reza Pahlavi was supported by the Allies because they viewed him as being less able to act against their interests in Iran.
 The new Shah, unlike his father, was initially a mild leader and at times indecisive.
 During the 1940s he did not for most part take an independent role in the government, and much of Reza Shah's authoritarian policies were rolled back.
 Iranian democracy effectively was restored during this period as a result.